collabdotcloud/docs.collab.cloud/docs/admin/subscription-switch.md

 ![Last login](/assets/images/screen-shots/admin/subscription-switch-dialog3.png)

-You should now see tbe changed Subscription for the user.
+You should now see the changed Subscription for the user.